 On February 9, the U.S. Court of Appeals for the Second Circuit handed down a decision in Linde v.
 Arab Bank.
 The appellate court vacated and remanded the district court's ruling that Arab Bank could be held liable under the Anti-Terrorism Act (ATA) for injuries acquired through terrorist attacks in Israel conducted by Hamas, given the bank's provision of financial services to the organization.

 A few months ago, we wrote a lengthy piece about the possibility that Apple could face civil liability for providing end-to-end encryption to criminals and terrorists.
-Now Twitter's facing a suit based on the very legal theory we outlined.
+We got a lot of heat for this piece.
+But today it's looking pretty good.

-U.S. officials have urged a federal judge weigh the “public interest” when deciding whether to require the Palestinian Authority (PA) to post a bond to satisfy a judgment against it for supporting terrorism.
+As the Wall Street Journal recently reported, the U.S. Department of Justice and Deputy Secretary of State Antony Blinken have filed letters urging a federal judge to weigh the “public interest” when considering a motion that would require the Palestinian Authority (PA) to post a bond to satisfy a judgment against it for supporting terrorism.